Our Rule of Law, a Perspective of a Chinese American

 In this dynastic cycle, the turning point from prosperity to decline is the failure and corruption of the justice and fairness.
 Some Chinese emperors were keenly aware of this; a few went even as far as to install a whistle-blowing mechanism and operate a secret service that specifically spied on officialdom, such as the founding emperor Zhu Yuanzhang and his successors in the Ming Dynasty.

-This section will carry observations, opinions, reflections, and narratives of Dr. Gang Xu on various aspects of administrating and practicing rule of law in America, based on his own experience both as a Chinese American and as a victim of judicial brutality and corruption in MA court system, in a hope of serving as inputs to invite more discussions on our legal reform in the face of aggressive infiltration of Chinese influence in the U.S.
+This section will carry observations, opinions, reflections, and narratives of Dr. Gang Xu on various aspects of administrating and practicing rule of law in America, based on his own experience both as a Chinese American and as a victim of organized judicial criminality and corruption in MA court system, in a hope of serving as inputs to invite more discussions on our legal reform in the face of aggressive infiltration of Chinese influence in the U.S.

 The Greater Boston Middlesex County Courts: Programmed for an Organized Criminal Industry

-Click a title to read:
+Click a part to read:

 Essays that Gang Xu is researching and working on: